-With more and more countries planning to eradicate petrol cars, Jaguar has unveiled a zero-emissions version of its iconic E-type model – which it hopes will "future-proof classic car ownership".
+Jaguar has unveiled a zero-emissions version of its iconic E-type model, which it hopes will "future-proof classic-car ownership".

-The British luxury motor company has equipped a prototype of its E-type sports car with a fully electric engine.
-The result will be presented during a tech festival at London's Central Saint Martins this weekend.
+The luxury British motor company has created a new prototype of the 1960s sports car and equipped it with a fully electric engine.
+It will present the car at a tech festival at London's Central Saint Martins this weekend.

-Engineered by Jaguar Land Rover's specialist Classic department, the E-Type Zero aims to "future-proof classic car ownership" at a time when petrol cars are becoming increasingly unpopular.
+Engineered by Jaguar Land Rover's specialist Classic department, the E-Type Zero is designed to renew interest in classic cars, at a time when petrol engines are becoming increasingly unpopular.

 The announcement comes after news that Jaguar Land Rover will stop making petrol and diesel cars as of 2020 – following in the footsteps of Volvo, which similarly plans to halt sales of non-electric models by 2019.